 This watermelon orange mimosa cocktail is also a good drink to make when you have guests, it is a colorful and tasteful change from the classic mimosa (yes, sometimes I mess with the classics, sorry).
 You can make the watermelon orange mixture in advance and prepare the drinks when they arrive.
 For a non-alcoholic version you can either leave out the champagne or replace it with a sparkling limeade.

 - 1 quarter of a large watermelon, peeled and cut in small pieces, about 5 cups of fruit

 - Juice from 6 large oranges, about 2 cups juice

 - 1 bottle of chilled champagne, cava, prosecco or other sparkling wine

-- Sugar or honey to taste, based on sweetness of the fruit
+- Optional: Sugar or honey to taste, based on sweetness of the fruit

 - Fresh mint leaves to garnish

-- Blend the watermelon chunks with the orange juice and sugar to taste until you have a smooth pure, strain if needed.
+- Blend the watermelon chunks with the orange juice until you have a smooth mix.
+Taste and add sugar/honey if needed.

 - Chill the watermelon orange mix in the refrigerator until ready to prepare the drinks.